-In July 2025, Mqh contributed to the pytorch/pytorch repository by implementing MTIA device support for foreach and fused kernels.
-This work involved expanding PyTorch’s device compatibility, allowing MTIA hardware to execute foreach and fused kernel operations, which can improve performance and efficiency for MTIA-based machine learning workloads.
-Mqh’s approach required a deep understanding of PyTorch’s backend device subsystems and kernel dispatch mechanisms, utilizing Python and backend development skills.
-The feature laid the foundation for hardware-accelerated pipelines on MTIA, addressing compatibility gaps and enabling new optimization pathways for users leveraging machine learning workflows on this emerging device platform.
+During July 2025, contributed to the pytorch/pytorch repository by implementing MTIA device support for foreach and fused kernels.
+This work involved expanding PyTorch’s device compatibility, allowing MTIA hardware to execute foreach and fused kernel operations, which can enhance performance and efficiency for MTIA-based machine learning workloads.
+The feature required a deep understanding of PyTorch’s backend development, particularly device subsystems and kernel dispatch mechanisms.
+Using Python as the primary language, the changes laid the foundation for hardware-accelerated pipelines on MTIA devices.
+No bugs were addressed during this period, with the focus remaining on feature development and integration within the PyTorch codebase.

 July 2025 monthly summary: Delivered MTIA Device Support for foreach and fused kernels in PyTorch (pytorch/pytorch).
 This feature adds MTIA as a supported device for foreach and fused kernel execution, improving compatibility and unlocking potential performance gains for MTIA-based workloads.
 The change is documented in the commit ef97bd47131423e0819b293dc227b62d0c376023 with message "[torch] Add MTIA to the list of devices supporting foreach/fused kernels (#157583)".